tanvir5230/queue-system/readme.md

 # Express and Custom Queue Example (Without Any Library except for redis)

-This is a simple example of an Express API without using any library for queue-based job processing.
+In this repository, I have created a queue system without using any library like Bull.
+I have used redis for building the queue system.
+I have also added some example scenarios on how to use the created system.
+I have added three examples:

+1. Simple job execution
+2. How to send notification
+3. How retry mechanism works

 ## Prerequisites